arjunsehajpal/arjunsehajpal.github.io/content/posts/LLM-Evaluation-Overview.md

 1. Prompt the model k times, and collect the responses.
 2. Use Perspective API to calculate the score for each generation.
 3. Report maximum and average toxicity rate over all examples.

+#### 2.2.3.
+Factuality
+Factuality refers to truthfulness of information provided.
+As the LLMs are increasingly being used for generating text, we would like to eliminate any disinformation they emanate.
+Despite their impressive open-ended text generation, LLMs, under the hood, rely on statistical correlation between subword tokens, leading to limitation of generation of factually inaccurate information.

+To illustrate the point, sometime back in 2023, I asked ChatGPT to generate a bio of an Indian-Origin Cricketer who plays for New Zealand.
+But, it provided incorrect information about his country of origin. </br>

+ {{< figure src="/blog-img/06-chatgpt-incorrect-information.png" title="Fig 5: Factually incorrect information" >}}

+ The evaluation of factuality depends heavily on having correct "ground-truth" knowledge as a reference.
+While one can use datasets such as Wiki-Data for evaluation of public information, it becomes increasingly complex and difficult when working on the closed-domain use-cases.

+ ## Conclusion
+ While LLMs succeed in creating coherent, contextually relevant, and logically consistent narratives or responses without predefined endings or constraints, it is still a challenge to generate outputs that remain factual, reliable and free of toxic content.
+While there are techniques available to evaluate these metrics, a framework about their use and application is still not available.